yofriendfromschool1/zeroroblox/README.md

 ![image-removebg-preview (1)](https://user-images.githubusercontent.com/73804475/216054785-a539cedb-3834-4da8-b532-4fca4fe34770.png)

-UPDATE - FASTER WEBHOOK SENDING :D
+UPDATE - FASTER WEBHOOK SENDING!

 An intuitive roblox cookie logger that can be used to get the victims cookies, tokens, and many other misc files on the users computer and network.